gdraheim/docker-mirror-packages-repo/README.md

 repo files.
 Without special proxy host setups.
 This is faster, allows for reproducible install tests, and it can be used in a disconnected environment.

+The scripting has also been used with docker-compose and ansible deployment setups.
+Over the years a number of package repos have been tested - starting with distros from 2016 until today.
+Even when the upstream package repositories get disabled, for being out of support, the local docker mirrors continue to work.

 ----